Dasharo/docs/docs/unified-test-documentation/dasharo-security/201-verified-boot.md

 **Test description**

-This test aims to verify it is possible to generate vboot keys.
+This test aims to verify it is possible to build firmware with provided keys.

 **Test configuration data**